MerlinsLair/merlin/networks/genesis-validators.md

 ### Save your Chain ID in merlin config

-Merlin reintroduces the client-side config that was removed in earlier Stargate versions of the Cmers SDK.
+Merlin reintroduces the client-side config that was removed in earlier Stargate versions of the Cosmos SDK.

 If you haven't done so already, please save the mainnet chain-id to your client.toml.
 This will make it so you do not have to manually pass in